Ten Stompboxes That Changed Our Music

-The brown sound has both been a) dissected to death and b) a mystery that can never quite be cracked.
+The brown sound has been dissected to death and discovered as a mystery that can never quite be solved.
 In addition to using the purest, most saturated tube amp distortion ever, Eddie added just a smidge of slow, swirling phase to his signal to thicken things up and provide some sonic dimension to his signature sound, often imitated but never, ever duplicated.

 Sola Sound Tone Bender MK II – Jimmy Page

-Page asked Roger Mayer to help him get more sustain from his guitar and this is what they came up with-- the sound that launched (literally) millions of guitar players and is still pretty much untoppable.
+The fuzz sound that launched (literally) millions of guitar players and is still pretty much untoppable.
+Mr. Page pretty much made the Bender line famous, though the MKI was already out.
 Even Jack White and the Edge can't wipe the grins off their faces watching Page play through this box.

 Vox King Wah – Curtis Mayfield

-When 'wah' left trumpeteers behind for the greener pastures of electric guitar, it was mainly used in rock and blues soloing.
-Enter Curtis Mayfield and his guitarist, Craig McMullen, who turned the wah into an indispensable part of the soul/funk lexicon. #brownchickenbrowncow
+Wah pedals were actually first developed for trumpet players, and when the effect left trumpeteers behind for the greener pastures of electric guitar, it was mainly used in rock and blues soloing.
+Enter Curtis Mayfield and his guitarist, Craig McMullen, who turned the wah into an indispensable part of the soul and funk lexicons.